TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

   - **Cables:** Shielded CAT5
   - **Cable length:** max.
 246 ft / 75 m recommended

-Appart from the channel count, given the audio format and that the signal runs over cat5 it sounds a lot like AES3.
+Appart from the channel count, given the audio format & latency plus the fact that the signal runs over cat5 it sounds a lot like AES3.
 The product sheet also tells us that power is ran on the same cable somehow.

 {{<todo>}} More facts, presented better? {{</todo>}}